alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 The length of projects can vary significantly; some are as short as three months, and others have stayed on projects for multiple years.
 However, there is no requirement to stay on a project for its entire lifespan; there are always options to rotate onto other projects.

-Project allocations are made by a voting system.
 You will be given the chance to say which projects you are interested in working on, and you will (to the best of our ability) be placed on a project that you are keen on, rather than one that only matches your prior experience.

 ### Given the job profile in the REG team, what other careers do REG members tend to transition to (e.g. academia, industry, or something else)?